uttam1216/VISOR/README.md

 # VISOR
 VIsual Seizure Onset detection peRsonalized for epilepsy patients <br>

-<b>Disclaimer: This software is not intended for placement on the market but is intended exclusively for research applications.
-The source code is being published in affiliation with University of Bonn (https://www.uni-bonn.de/de) and the Lamarr Institute (https://lamarr-institute.org/).
-This work was partially funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia, Germany (“iBehave”). </b>
+<b>Disclaimer: This software is not intended for placement on the market but is intended exclusively for research applications. </b>
 If you use the source code in your research, please cite our paper: Kumar, U., Yu, R., Wenzel, M., Demidova, E. (2025).
 VISOR: VIsual Seizure Onset Detection PeRsonalized for Epilepsy Patients.
 In: Wu, X., et al. Advances in Knowledge Discovery and Data Mining.
 PAKDD 2025.
 Lecture Notes in Computer Science (LNCS), vol 15871.
 Springer, Singapore. https://doi.org/10.1007/978-981-96-8173-0_38

 <b>Notes: </b> <br>